Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai? (Now AED 2,750)

 Dust + suspension joints

 Dry dust makes “new scooter squeaks.”
-Usually fixable with cleaning/maintenance—annoying, not catastrophic.
+Usually fixable with cleaning/maintenance — annoying, not catastrophic.
+See our squeaking, rattling, grinding decoder for what each sound actually means.

 Tire pressure neglect